elizabethmcd/peptigate/README.md

 they are less than 100 amino acids but are otherwise like longer proteins in that they are synthesized via DNA transcription and ribosomal translation.
 Many tools that predict open reading frames (ORFs) in transcripts have decreased accuracy at shorter lengths and by default do not output predictions shorter than 100 amino acids.
 Yet, some sORFs produce functional proteins, leading to a systematic underappreciation in the detection and biological role of these proteins.
-Techniques like [ribosomal profiling and peptidomics mass spectrometry](https://doi.org/10.3389/fgene.2021.796060) have highlighted that ubiquity of these proteins as well as some of their biological roles.
+Techniques like [ribosomal profiling and peptidomics mass spectrometry](https://doi.org/10.3389/fgene.2021.796060) have highlighted the ubiquity of these proteins as well as some of their biological roles.
 Many sORFs are located upstream or downstream of canonical long ORFs and play a [regulatory role by influencing translation](https://doi.org/10.3389/fgene.2021.796060).
 Other sORFs encode [functional](https://doi.org/10.1021/pr401280w) [peptides](https://doi.org/10.3389/fgene.2021.796060).

 **What the pipeline does.** The peptigate pipeline targets stand-alone sORFs with the goal of identifying functional peptides.
 Peptigate begins sORF prediction by removing transcripts that had predicted ORFs.
-It then uses the [`plm-utils`](https://github.com/Arcadia-Science/2024-plm-utils) tool to predict open reading frames from the rest of the transcripts. plm-utils uses the start codons [TTG, CTG, ATG, GTG, ACG](https://doi.org/10.3389/fgene.2021.796060) and traditional stop codons for ORF prediction as sORFs frequently use non-canonical start sites.
+It then uses the [`plm-utils`](https://github.com/Arcadia-Science/2024-plm-utils) tool to predict open reading frames from the rest of the transcripts.
+`plm-utils` uses canonical and non-canonical start codons (TTG, CTG, ATG, GTG, ACG) with traditional stop codons for ORF prediction as [sORFs frequently use non-canonical start sites](https://doi.org/10.3389/fgene.2021.796060).
 If a predicted ORF is shorter than 301 nucleotides, it then predicts whether the ORF is coding or not using a model trained on [ESM embeddings](https://github.com/facebookresearch/esm).
 We think these embeddings capture information about the secondary structure of proteins; large protein language models have [previously been shown](https://doi.org/10.1016/j.str.2022.11.012) to have high accuracy on structural predictions for some peptides.
-Peptigate returns the peptide sequences of predicted peptides in amino acid and nucleotide format.
+Peptigate returns the peptide sequences of predicted sORFs in amino acid and nucleotide format.

 **Observations from running the pipeline.** Because many valid sORFs are co-encoded on transcripts with longer ORFs, peptigate will over-predict functional sORFs when fragmented transcripts are supplied to the pipeline.
-The peptigate will detect sORFs encoded in the 5' or 3' UTR of the longer canonical ORF if the canonical ORF was not annotated because it is part of a fragmented contig.
+This is because peptigate will detect sORFs encoded in the 5' or 3' UTR of a longer canonical ORF if the canonical ORF was not annotated because it is part of a fragmented contig.
 We implemented a filtering step to try and catch some of these cases but this is a tricky problem for which we don't have a great solution.
 If this is your situation, two tricks that might prove useful to filter predictions down to the most likely functional peptides are to:
 1. Search for sORF predictions with both chain and signal peptides annotated.
 If a peptide has both, it may be more likely to be targeted to a specific location, potentially indicating that is is more likely to be functional.
 2. Filter to sORF predictions that have hits against the peptipedia database.
-This will limit to peptide predictions that are homologous to peptides that have been discovered before.
+This will limit the predicted sORFs to those that are homologous to peptides that have been discovered before.

 #### Cleavage peptide prediction